dthain/compilers-fa23/bminor.md

 - **Q: Can an integer have a leading negative/positive sign?**

-A: Yes, and it's important later that this counts as a single token, and not as two separate tokens. `-10` and `+123` should scan as NUMBER.
+<s>A: Yes, and it's important later that this counts as a single
+token, and not as two separate tokens. `-10` and `+123` should scan as NUMBER.</s>

+A: To avoid parsing problems, the scanner should treat an integer as just a sequence of digits.
+In the parsing step, we will allow for a unary plus or minus to modify the integer.

 ### Parsing